 The flight radar below is free to use so you can start your ow flight tracking experience right away.
 The only thing you need is a PC, Smartphone or Tablet.
 More information, tips and tricks about using a flightradar can be found further down this page.

 A flight radar plots the actual live position of a flight on a map.
 This is usually done by combining real time flight tracking information with google maps.

 These trackers keep tabs on planes as they are actually moving.
 This means that you can see a plane’s route and arrival and destination times with the utmost accuracy.

 People can also use a flight radar as a plane finder.
 This means that you can home in on a particular flight that is of interest to you.
 You can do this either by flight number or by homing in on an airplanes exact location.
 Once you’ve slected a plane the flyradar will start tracking it.
 Doing so will give you a totally accurate insight into where a plane is at any given time.

 Here are some interesting facts about tracking planes:

 - Similar trackers exist for other types of traffic and transport (one example is cargo ships).
 These other trackers tend to have a very similar format to live flight radars.

-- Live flight radars such as fr24 use similar radar technology to that deployed by air traffic controllers.
+- Live flight radars use similar radar technology to that deployed by air traffic controllers.
 As a result, users will need to be online in order to track and find flights while using a flightradar.